KF Skënderbeu: 2017–18

 Skënderbeu entered Europa League, as they finished third in Albanian Superliga.
 They played against UE Sant Julia, defeating them 1–0 at home and 5–0 in Andorra, so they qualified.
 For the 2nd round, they played against the Kazakhstan outfit, Kairat.
 The match ended in a draw (1–1) in Kazakhstan and won 2–0 at home.
 They then went on to play the Czech Republic side, FK Mladá Boleslav and lost 2–1 on the night in the Czech Republic.
 The return match in Elbasan Arena saw Skënderbeu winning the regular time 2–1, while the extra periods yielded no further goals.
 Skënderbeu ultimately triumphed 4–2 on penalties.
 For the play-off round, they were drawn against Dinamo Zagreb for their second time, just like the UEFA Champions League play-off 2 years ago, where Skënderbeu were eliminated 6–2 on aggregate.
 They surprised Dinamo in the away match by scoring through Liridon Latifi in the 37th minute, but conceding in the very last minute.
 Even though Skënderbeu didn't win, they could hope for the Europa League qualification thanks to the away goal scored.
 Skënderbeu needed at least a goalless draw to progress to the next stage of the competition.
 In the return leg, that was exactly what happened.
 Skënderbeu qualified for the group stage for the second time in their history, and also being the first Albanian team to win four qualifying rounds in the Europa League.
 Also, they have been the only Albanian club to earn more than 3 points, which was the record for the most points earned in the Europa League group stage by an Albanian club 2 years ago.

 On 29 March 2018, Skënderbeu was handed a 10-year ban from European competition on the basis of conclusive evidence of match fixing.
 The club was additionally fined €1 million in one of the harshest punishments of a European club.
-The club is expected to appeal.